drmeph/Java-CompletableFuture/README.md

 # Java-CompletableFuture
-Presentation and practical example around asynchronous computation and the completable future interface in Java 8
+Presentation and practical examples around asynchronous computation and the completable future interface in Java 8